 What is the More-Than-50% Test?

-You must use the equipment at least 50% of the time for business.
+You meet the more-than-50% test if you use the equipment at least 50% of the time for your business.

 When Can I Deduct Property for Business Use?